Facebook Gaming takes new applications for Black Gaming Creator Program

 The program is designed to offer creators the opportunity to make content, grow their community, and build a business with access to funding and resources.
 Among other things, the program gives guaranteed monthly pay and monetization options.

-“We received thousands of applications in the first round, and expect strong interest as the program reopens,” said a Facebook spokesperson in an email to GamesBeat.
+“We received thousands of applications in the first round and expect strong interest as the program reopens,” said a Facebook spokesperson in an email to GamesBeat.
 “This has been an opportunity for creators to express their creativity through gaming and for creators of any scale to build an audience on Facebook.”

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: